psf/pyperf/doc/perf.rst

 duration but to produce :ref:`reliable benchmarks <stable_bench>`.

 The ``--fast`` is designed to be fast, but remain reliable enough to be sensitive.
-Using less worker processes and less samples per worker would produce unstable results.
+Using less worker processes and less values per worker would produce unstable results.